-Ms. Ana Claudia Piedade Silveira dos Reis holds a bachelor's degree in computer science from Pontifical Catholic University of Minas Gerais and a master's degree in information science from Federal University of Minas Gerais.
-With over fifteen years of experience in executive search for the Technology, Media, Telecommunications, Services, E-Commerce, Private Equity, Venture Capital, Startups, Education and Real Estate sectors, she is a senior partner at Kingsley Gate Partners and responsible for the company's operations in Brazil.
-At TOTVS S.A., she is an Independent Director and Coordinator of the People and Compensation Committee.
-Additionally the new board member aggregates to the Company her solid experience in management consulting and in technology, working on topics related to attraction, recruitment, retention and people management, having even advised the Company in the succession process that resulted in the hiring of the current CEO.
-Key Contributions for the Company: Strategic Planning; and People Management.
+Ms. Ana Claudia Piedade Silveira dos Reis has a degree in computer science from the Pontifical Catholic University of Minas Gerais and a master's degree in information science from the Federal University of Minas Gerais.
+With more than fifteen years of experience in executive recruitment for the Technology, Media, Telecommunications, Services, E-Commerce, Private Equity, Venture Capital, Startups, Education and Real Estate sectors, she is a senior partner at Kingsley Gate Partners and responsible for company's operation in Brazil.
+At TOTVS S.A., she is an Independent Advisor and Coordinator of the People and Remuneration Committee.
+Additionally, she adds to the Company her solid experience in management and technology consultancy, working on issues related to attraction, recruitment, retention and management of people, having even advised the Company in the succession process that resulted in the hiring of the current CEO.
+Main Contributions to the Company: Executive Career in Public and/or Large Companies; Experience in the Technology Sector; Entrepreneurship; Human Capital and Culture Strategy; Diversity and Inclusion.